cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulation/Webots/Setting-Up-Simulation-Webots.rst

 .. note::

     This simple URDF file doesn't contain any link or joint information about the robot as it is not needed in this tutorial.
-    However, URDF files usually contain much more information as explained in the :doc:`../../../Intermediate/URDF/URDF-Main`.
+    However, URDF files usually contain much more information as explained in the :doc:`../../../Intermediate/URDF/URDF-Main` tutorial.

 .. note::